mahbubumithu/RHSCA_EXAM2024/README.md

 #nmcli con mod LAN ipv4.addresses 172.24.40.40/24 ipv4.gateway 172.24.40.1 ipv4.dns 172.24.40.1
 #nmcli con mod LAN ipv4.method manual
 #nmcli con up LAN
+nmcli device status
+nmcli connection show -active
+If the connection is unmanaged or not connecting, try this command. sudo nmcli connection mod <connection-name> connection.autoconnect yes Activate Changes nmcli connection reload
+This only makes the NM aware of the changes.
+You have to take the connection down and then up (nmcli con down NAME; nmcli con up NAME) or most changes can be applied directly with nmcli dev reapply NAME

+Firewalld

+Firewalld is a good interface to create and manage a simple firewall but the framework behind it is the Netfilter (nftables) firewall.

+To see config files for services, check out. "/usr/lib/firewalld/" General commands

+firewall-cmd --list-all

+firewall-cmd --get-services

+firewall-cmd --add-service squid --permanent
+Remember to use the permanent switch, otherwise the rule is written only to the runtime and is lost if you restart firewalld or the server!

+firewall-cmd --reload

+Add IP address to the trusted zone. firewall-cmd --zone=trusted --add-source=192.168.124.1 --permanent

+List configuration for all zones. firewall-cmd --list-all-zones

 or
 #systemctl restart NetworkManager